FRCTeam744/744-survey/README.md

 # 744 Survey App
+*This is a semi?-temporary measure to allow students to contribute through the organization if they wish, as Vercel apps can only be connected to personal accounts.
+To see full list of GH Issues, see the upstream repository.*

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 A  web application made to streamline both survey types used during competitions.